steqeq/0000/docs/reference/env-variables.rst

       - | 0: Disable
         | 1: Enable

-The following table contains the environment variables effecting the opencl and hipamd backend of project clr.
+The following table lists the environment variables that affect the OpenCL and HIP implementation of CLR project.

 .. list-table::
     :header-rows: 1